Tips & HacksBasic Tips To Ensure Online Safety

 Take Care with Public Wi-Fi

-The rise of public Wi-Fi is great, but security should always be paramount.
+The rise of public Wi-Fi is extraordinary, but security should always be paramount.

 It is best to avoid sending any files over a public network.

-Anything sent over a coffee shop, train or plane could be intercepted.
-A Virtual Private Network, or VPN, can encrypt any information that is sent over a public Wi-Fi system.
-It will also mask the location it was sent from.
+Anything sent over a coffee shop, train, or plane could be intercepted.
+A Virtual Private Network, or VPN, can encrypt any information sent over a public Wi-Fi system.
+It will also mask the location from which it was sent.

 SUGGESTED READS